neo059415-dev/Insanely-Small-Linux/README.md

 # Insanely Small Linux (ISL)

 `Insanely Small Linux (ISL)` is a minimalist, kernel-focused operating system designed to push the absolute limits of the x86_64 architecture.
-Developed by Naoto, this project focuses on extreme optimization, achieving a functional OS in just **5.4 MB**.
+Developed by Neo. this project focuses on extreme optimization, achieving a functional OS in just **15 MB**.

 ---